helsbels-del/Boss-Brain/README.md

 I decided to add a bonus level where the player gets to guess a code word.

+Initially, I didn't have the instructions wording on the game page, however, after deploying the game, I sent the link to a few friends to try out and the feedback I had was that it wasn't clear that more than one colour could be in the code and that it wasn't clear that you had to just enter the first letter.
+Although this is written cleary (I think) in the instructions, it seems people don't really read the instructions properly, if at all.
+Other feedback was that you couldn't remember the colours once you have had a few guesses as the list at the top disappears after a few guesses.
+I then added the coloured letters in brackets after the make your attempt input line so that the player can always see the colour choices.

 ### Deployment to Heroku

 To deploy this project to Heroku, the following procedure was followed: